Vermont Teddy Bear Company: Factory and Retail Store

-By 1995, the company moved into its new headquarters in Vermont's Champlain Valley.
-The company had two factories: one in Shelburne and one in Newport.
-The Newport factory closed at the end of June 2010 while the Shelburne location remains the home of Vermont Teddy Bear.
-The Shelburne factory is an especially popular tourist destination, and also served as a concert site for the annual Vermont Mozart Festival.
-The company also maintained two retail locations in Vermont - Shelburne and Waterbury, however only the Shelburne store remains.

-They offer tours of their factory where they make over 750 jointed teddy bears every day.
-They have over 50,000 visitors every year.
+In 1995, the company moved into its new headquarters in Shelburne in Vermont's Champlain Valley.
+A satellite factory in Newport was closed in June 2010.
+A popular tourist destination, the Vermont Teddy Bear Factory in Shelburne offers tours of their factory, hosting over 50,000 visitors every year.

-With the Vermont Cub Project created in 2017, every Vermonter four years of age can go to the Bear Shop in Shelburne and make a free Vermont Teddy Bear (up to $39.99) after getting a coupon through their website.

-If you visit the Vermont Teddy Bear factory, you can make your very own bear.
-With the help of a Bear Ambassador in the Make A Friend for Life room, there are lots of choices to be made.
-First, you can select a bear with any kind of fur that you like.
-Then you spin the special stuffing wheel to select what goes inside, ranging from magic to love and hugs.
-Once the Teddy Bear is stuffed just the way you want it, it gets sewn up and brushed.
-After the new bear is all finished a birth certificate is filled out.
+The "Make a Friend for Life" room at the Vermont Teddy Bear Factory allows visitors to participate in assembling a bear for purchase.
+The customer selects the fur, stuffing, and accessories, after which a representative completes the sewing and assists in filling out the bear's "birth certificate."
+Through the Vermont Cub Project, founded in 2017, the company offers coupons for Vermonters four years of age to make a free Vermont Teddy Bear.

 Product Lines

 Vermont Teddy Bear has a wide product range of over 300+ items, the most popular being the 15" Jointed Bears in honey color.
 The bears can also come in Buttercream, Vanilla, Black Licorice, Gray, Pink, as well as longer premium fur colors Maple, Espresso and Snow.
 VTB also has a wide range of outfits available for most occasions and events.
 They recently have started carrying a variety of other animals including sloths, monkeys, and even dragons.

 Every Vermont Teddy Bear is 100% unconditionally guaranteed for life.
 That means that if anything ever happens to your Bear you can send it to the Vermont Teddy Bear Factory and they will nurse him or her back to health in the Bear Hospital at no charge.
-In the very sad event that your Bear is too badly injured and has no hope for a complete recovery, they will replace your Bear with a new one for free!
+In the very sad event that your Bear is too badly injured and has no hope for a complete recovery, they will replace your Bear with a new one for free.

 In addition to the regular teddy bears they also release limited edition bears with a very small quantity produced usually in editions of 35 or 50.